A stochastic first-order trust-region method with inexact restoration for finite-sum minimization: Numerical experience

 \subsection{SIRTR performance}

+In the following, we show the numerical behaviour of SIRTR on {nonconvex binary classification problems}.
+Let $\{(a_i, b_i)\}_{i=1}^N$ denote the pairs forming a training set with $a_i \in \IR^n$ containing the entries of the $i$-th example, and $b_i\in\{0, 1\}$ representing the corresponding label.
+Then, we address the following minimization problem

+where the nonconvex objective function $f_N$ is obtained by composing a least-squares loss with the sigmoid function.

+In Table \ref{test}, we report the information related to the datasets employed, including the number $N$ of training examples, the dimension $n$ of each example and the dimension $N_T$ of the testing set $I_{N_T}$.

-In the following, we show the numerical behaviour of SIRTR and focus on three aspects: the classification error provided by the final iterate, the computational cost, the occurrence of termination before full accuracy in function evaluations is reached.
-The latter issue is crucial because it indicates the ability of our approach to solve (\ref{eq:sigmoid}) with random models and both sampling and steplength selection ruled by the inexact restoration approach.
+We focus on three aspects: the classification error provided by the final iterate, the computational cost, the occurrence of termination before full accuracy in function evaluations is reached.
+The last issue is crucial because it indicates the ability of the inexact restoration approach to solve (\ref{eq:sigmoid}) with random models and to rule sampling and steplength selection.

-The average classification error provided by the final iterate, say $x_f$, is defined as
+The average classification error provided by the final iterate, say $x_{{\rm fin}}$, is defined as

-where $b_i$ is the exact label of the $i-$th instance of the testing set, and $b_i^{pred}$ is the corresponding predicted label, given by $b_i^{pred}=\operatorname{max}\{\operatorname{sign}(a_i^Tx_f),0\}$.
+where $b_i$ is the exact label of the $i-$th instance of the testing set, and $b_i^{pred}$ is the corresponding predicted label, given by $b_i^{pred}=\operatorname{max}\{\operatorname{sign}(a_i^Tx_{{\rm fin}}),0\}$.

 The computational cost is measured in terms of full function and gradient evaluations.
 In our test problems, the main cost in the computation of $\phi_i$, $1\le i\le N$, is the scalar product $a_i^Tx$: once this product is evaluated, it can be reused for computing $\nabla \phi_i$.
 Nonetheless, following \cite[Section 3.3]{XuRoosMaho_proc}, we count both function and gradient evaluations as if we were addressing a classification problem based on a neural net.
-Thus, computing a single function $\phi_i$ requires $\frac{1}{N}$ forward propagations, whereas the gradient evaluation corresponds to $\frac{2}{N}$ propagations (an additional backward propagation is needed).
-In our implementation, once $\phi_i$ is computed, the corresponding gradient $\nabla \phi_i$ requires only $\frac{1}{N}$ backward propagations, hence the computational cost of SIRTR at each iteration $k$ is determined by $\frac{N_{k+1}+N_{k+1,g}}{N}$ propagations.
+Thus, computing a single function $\phi_i$ requires $\frac{1}{N}$ forward propagations, whereas the gradient evaluation corresponds to $\frac{2}{N}$ propagations (an additional backward propagation is needed). { Note that, once $\phi_i$ is computed, the corresponding gradient $\nabla \phi_i$ requires only $\frac{1}{N}$ backward propagations.
+Hence, as in our implementation $I_{N_{k+1,g}}\subseteq I_{\Nkpp}$, the computational cost of SIRTR at each iteration $k$ is determined by $\frac{N_{k+1}^t+N_{k+1,g}}{N}$ propagations. }